ROASTED BEET SALAD WITH TAHINI & PUFFED QUINOA

 - In a small skillet over medium heat, toast the pine nuts until golden brown.
 Remove from heat and immediately toss the nuts with the sumac.

 - Put the tahini, yogurt, lemon juice and a pinch of salt in a glass mixing bowl.
 Mix until combined.
-If extremely thick and not easily spreadable, add hot water, one teaspoon at a time, to loosen until it is spreadable and has the consistency of very thick cream.
+It will be extremely thick and not easily spreadable, add hot water, one tablespoon at a time, to loosen until it is spreadable and has the consistency of very thick cream (usually 4 to 6 tablespoons hot water).

 - Spread the tahini on the bottom of a platter.
 Add the beets to the center of the tahini, leaving a 1/4" border.